ICRAR/libprofit/docs/new_profile.rst

 with the value ``|(param1 - param2) * param3 * (x - y)|``
 and requires that all parameters are positive or 0.

+The data types used in this example are described in detail in :doc:`api`.

 Data type
 ---------